The Happiest Medium

 Anne Jordanova

-Anne Bergstedt Jordanova is a French actress and model.
+Anne Bergstedt Jordanova is a Swedish actress, director, and writer.

 Her official website is: www.anyasamanthajordanova.com